-In 1980 Miami-Dade Fairgrounds was used to process 35,000 Mariel Bay, Cuba Boatlift refugees under supervision of the staff of Pres.
-Carter and Gov. Graham.

-In 1987 Miami-Dade Fair hosted Pope John Paul's Miami-Dade visit.

-In 2005 two "ladies of the night" stopped the "Last Train to Clarksville" at the President's party.

-Gary Roegner's secret admirer has yet to be discovered and the ransom was never paid for Martin County's pig.

-In 2019 Bill Olson of the Greater Jacksonville Agricultural Fair, became the youngest Federation President at the age of 40.
+- In 1980 Miami-Dade Fairgrounds was used to process 35,000 Mariel Bay, Cuba Boatlift refugees under supervision of the staff of Pres.
+Carter and Gov. Graham. - In 1987 Miami-Dade Fair hosted Pope John Paul's Miami-Dade visit. - In 2005 two "ladies of the night" stopped the "Last Train to Clarksville" at the President's party. - Gary Roegner's secret admirer has yet to be discovered and the ransom was never paid for Martin County's pig. - In 2019 Bill Olson of the Greater Jacksonville Agricultural Fair, became the youngest Federation President at the age of 40. - In 2020 the Convention was canceled due to the Covid-19 pandemic.